ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 #### From _Euroa Advertiser (Vic. : 1884 - 1920)_

 #### 1886-03-02 &middot; Euroa, Victoria

 <table style="width: 100%;"><tr><td style="width: 50%">

+.
-utiful lives are those that
+Beautiful lives are those that
 blessSilent rivers of happiness, Whose
 hidden fountains but few mayguess.
 Beautiful twilight at set of sun,